 The majority of the training program is being developed and will be taught by faculty in Ferris’ College of Business and College of Engineering Technology with expertise in the fleet management topics needed to obtain AEMP certification.
 Aside from Tower, they include professor and Management Department head David Steenstra, Management professor Ann Gilley, and Gary Maike, an associate professor in Heavy Equipment.
 In addition to Ferris faculty, three fleet industry consultants also will serve as trainers.

-Technical writing for the participant training manual will be completed by Ferris professor Sandy Balkema, coordinator of the Technical and Professional Communication program in the College of Arts and Sciences.
+Technical writing for the participant training manual will be completed by Ferris professor Sandy Balkema, coordinator of the Technical and Professional Communication program in the College of Arts, Sciences and Education.

 Ferris course curriculum and AEMP materials will be incorporated into the three-week program customized to meet the specific needs of NCDOT fleet managers, Tower said.